 Introduction: The epistle of Romans is Paul’s greatest work.
 It is the complete revelation of Christian doctrines.
 The fact of Christianity is centered in Jesus Christ and the four gospels present the historical account of His life.
 The force of the gospel is recorded in the book of Acts.
 It is followed by Epistles and Revelation.
 The fact of Christian faith without inspired interpretation can be misunderstood.
 The book of Romans is the inspired interpretation of the Gospel of Jesus Christ.
 So Romans is known as the “Constitution of Christianity and the Christian Manifesto”.
 Romans records the doctrines of the revelation of God in nature, the fall of man, the total depravity of sinners, the doctrine of justification, the doctrine of sanctification, the preservation of the saints, the divine election and many more.
 It explains the Gospel as the most powerful transforming force in the human history and differentiates Christianity from all other world views because it reveals the Savior of the world.
 The importance of the epistle of Romans cannot be overstated.
 It is the gateway to the New Testament theology like the brazen alter in the Tabernacle of the Old Testament.
 The study of the book of Romans was instrumental in the conversion of Augustine, Martin Luther, John Calvin and John Wesley.
-All great spiritual revival started as the result of the study of this book.
+The reformation and all great spiritual revivals started as the result of the study of this book.
 The book of Romans is the basic training manual for all Christians.
 The Gospel is the only message that offers true remedy for sin and death.